vruumllc/vr65816_PCB/README.md

 - Plug the USB 2 OTG hub into the micro-B port of the Pico 2W RIA
 - On your host computer, copy the [test "ROM" files](https://github.com/vruumllc/vr65816_schematic/tree/main/test_ROMS) (ending in .rp6502) from this repository into the USB flash drive
 - Remove the USB flash drive from your host computer and plug it into the USB 2 OTG hub connected to the RIA
+- Plug in any other USB 2 peripherals like keyboard, mouse, and gamepad, if you have them
+- Plug in the headphones or computer speakers, if you have them
+- Plug in the video monitor if you have it, using the VGA to HDMI adapter if you have an HDMI monitor
+- Finally, plug the USB cable connected to the Pico 2 VGA back into you host computer.

+If you have a video monitor connected, you should see "Picocomputer 6502" and the RIA and VGA versions you uploaded, followed by the prompt ']' and a blinking cursor.

+If don't have monitor, keyboard, mouse, gamepad, or speakers yet, don't worry.
+You can still continue testing as long as you have the USB cable connected from the Pico 2 VGA to your host computer.
+Besides powering the vr65816, this cable supplies a serial communication channel operating at 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
+You can use a serial terminal program on your host computer to interact with the vr65816.
+The details vary depending upon your host computer type.
+I use Linux and like GTKTerm.
+PuttySSH also works well and exists for both Linux and Windows.
+Sorry, I've never owned a Mac, so you are on your own.